Badisj/Recurrent-Neural-Nets-NLP/README.md

 A Sequence-to-Sequence setting is presented in LAB2_RNNs.ipynb, where the objective is to generate a symphony, after training a network to learn the musical notes "language model".

+NLP_word_vectors_classification.ipynb contains a comparison between baseline approaches for text classification, namely Count/TFIDF-vectorization and RNN-based approaches involving embeddings and LSTMs.

 The notebook basic_tokenizers.ipynb contains more basic techniques of NLP, namely TF-IDF, item tokenizers etc.

+More current work to come in the next few weeks, stay tuned.